oracle/fmw-kubernetes/docs-source/content/oud/create-oud-instances/create-oud-instances-helm/oud-ds-rs/_index.md

 If it is not possible to have a LoadBalancer configuration updated to have host names added for Oracle Unified Directory Interfaces then the following entries can be added in /etc/hosts files on host from where Oracle Unified Directory interfaces will be accessed.

 ```
-<IP Address of External LBR or Kubernetes Node>	my-oud-ds-rs-http my-oud-ds-rs-http-0 my-oud-ds-rs-http-1 my-oud-ds-rs-http-2 my-oud-ds-rs-http-N
+<IP Address of External LBR or Kubernetes Node>	oud-ds-rs-http oud-ds-rs-http-0 oud-ds-rs-http-1 oud-ds-rs-http-2 oud-ds-rs-http-N
-<IP Address of External LBR or Kubernetes Node>	my-oud-ds-rs-admin my-oud-ds-rs-admin-0 my-oud-ds-rs-admin-1 my-oud-ds-rs-admin-2 my-oud-ds-rs-admin-N
+<IP Address of External LBR or Kubernetes Node>	oud-ds-rs-admin oud-ds-rs-admin-0 oud-ds-rs-admin-1 oud-ds-rs-admin-2 oud-ds-rs-admin-N
 ```

-* In the table above, host names are based on the value 'my-oud-ds-rs' as the deployment/release name for Helm chart installation.
+* In the table above, host names are based on the value 'oud-ds-rs' as the deployment/release name for Helm chart installation.
 * When External LoadBalancer is not available/configured, Interfaces can be accessed through NodePort on Kubernetes Node.

 #### Validate access